matdillen/legendary-generator/README.md

 # legendary-generator

 A Shiny R app in development to generate setups for the Marvel Legendary deck-building game by [Upper Deck](https://upperdeckstore.com/games-collectibles/legendary.html).
 The `app.R` file can be run from an R IDE such as [RStudio](https://rstudio.com/).
+You can also modify `run.bat` to point to your R installation and `run.R` to point to the directory where this repository was downloaded to.
+Then executing `run.bat` will load the app in the default browser, provided the required R packages are installed.

 All Marvel Legendary cards released up to this date (2020-17-07) should be present, bar a few promotional cards and cards added in MCU Phase 1 and other game rereleases.
 Errors in transcription may be present.
 Unessential information such as individual hero card names or mastermind tactics names may not be fully or correctly transcribed.